swcarpentry/managing-research-software-projects/_episodes/10-integratable.md

 > 1. Can some or all of your program's options be specified in an external configuration file?
 > 2. If so, what data format do those files use?
 > 3. If not, is it worth adding that capability?
 {: .challenge}

+> ## Using Your Project as a Component
+>
+> Suppose someone wants to use your software as part of a larger program
+> written in a language other than the one you use.
+>
+> 1. What's the simplest way for them to do this?
+> 2. What *won't* they be able to do?
+{: .challenge}

 {% include links.md %}